Criteria for evaluating awards entries

 Opportunity and Empowerment Award

-2. Transferability.
-Is your entry replicable in other neighborhood or community contexts?
-How does the entry serve as an example for other localities working to address challenges inherent in the neighborhood or community?
-How does the program provide useful prescriptive measures for other communities similarly situated?
-How does the submission explicitly demonstrate that the project overcame these challenges to implement a successful program?
+5. Transferability.
+How, and to what extent, has the submission served as an example for other localities working to address challenges?
+How does the program provide useful prescriptive measures for other communities addressing a similar challenge?
+How well does the submission demonstrate that the project overcame challenges to implement a successful program where the results are sustained over time?

 Optional Criteria.
-Please note these criteria are mandatory for State Level Application.
-They are only optional for chapter level awards.
+Please note these criteria are mandatory for Chapter level Application.
+They are only optional for Section level awards.

 1. Originality and innovation.
 How does the entry present a visionary approach or innovative concept to address needs?
 How did the planning process in this context broaden accepted planning principles within the context of the situation?

-3. Effectiveness.
-How does the entry address the need or problem that prompted its initiation?
-How have the results made a difference in the lives of the people affected?
-An entry should convey the level of effectiveness it can have over time.
+4. Effectiveness and Results.
+How did your entry address the need or problem that prompted its initiation?
+Be explicit about how the results have made a difference in the lives of the people affected.
+State the positive or unintended outcomes.
+Convey the level of effectiveness your entry can have over time.

 Optional Criteria.
-Please note these criteria are mandatory for State Level Application.
-They are only optional for chapter level awards.
+Please note these criteria are mandatory for Chapter level Application.
+They are only optional for Section level awards.

-2. Overcoming challenges.
+1. Challenges or barriers.
+What obstacles, whether physical, natural, social, financial, political, or a combination thereof, were faced and addressed by the nominated effort?
+What is the extent of these challenges or other adversarial conditions, and what steps were undertaken to meet the difficult circumstances?
 What steps have been taken to build momentum and public support?
+Detail any changes, derailments, or improvements throughout the implementation phase.
 What were the funding challenges or support for this effort?
-What were the political changes, if any, that affected, for better or worse, the effort’s long‐term funding?
+What were the political changes, if any, that affected, for better or worse, the effort’s long-term funding?

-4. Participation.
-How were various public interests involved and the extent of that involvement?
+1. Engagement.
+Explain how various public interests were involved and the extent of that involvement?
 How was public and private support obtained?
 What was the role, significance, and participation of planners?

 Resilience and Sustainability Award

 Optional Criteria.
-Please note these criteria are mandatory for State Level Application.
-They are only optional for chapter level awards.
+Please note these criteria are mandatory for Chapter level Application.
+They are only optional for Section level awards.

-5. Engagement.
-Describe how the strategy used an inclusive planning process and engages diverse partners and stakeholders, and/or breaks down institutional or structural barriers to facilitate decision making so all community members’ voices are represented.
+2. Engagement.
+Describe how the strategy uses an inclusive planning process and engages diverse partners and stakeholders, and/or breaks down institutional or structural barriers to facilitate decision making so all community members’ voices are represented.
 Describe what steps were taken to build momentum and support for your entry.
 Explain how planners helped facilitate outcomes that gained support for planning practices.

 Transportation Planning Award